jclehner/bcm2-utils/README.md

 **Util**ities for **B**road**c**o**m**-based **c**able **m**odems.

 * [bcm2dump](#bcm2dump): A utility to dump ram/flash, primarily intended as a firmware dump tool for cable modems based on a Broadcom SoC.
 Works over serial connection (bootloader, firmware) and telnet (firmware).
-* [bcm2cfg](#bcm2cfg): A utility to modify/encrypt/decrypt the configuration
-   file (aka `GatewaySettings.bin`), but also NVRAM images.
+* [bcm2cfg](#bcm2cfg): A utility to modify/encrypt/decrypt configuration files (aka `GatewaySettings.bin`), but also NVRAM images, and BOLT environment variables.

-Fully supported devices:

-* Technicolor TC7200 (bootloader, shell)
-* Thomson TWG850-4 (shell)
-* Thomson TWG870 (shell)
-* Ubee EVM3236 (shell)
-* NetMASTER CBW-383ZN

-Partially supported:

-* Thomson TCW770
-* Netgear CG3000
-* Netgear CG3101
-* Motorola Surfboard SBG6580
-* Motorola MG7550
-* Motorola MB7420
-* Sagemcom F@ST 3686 AC
-* Technicolor TC7210

-Devices _not_ listed above may still be supported, but with less features!
+Features available for `bcm2dump` and `bcm2cfg` differ, depending on whether a device profile is available for your specific device or not.
 It should be easy to add support for other devices.
 Some pointers can be found [below](#writing-a-device-profile).

-Binaries for macOS and Windows are available [here](https://github.com/jclehner/bcm2-utils/releases).
+Binaries for macOS, Windows and Linux are available [here](https://github.com/jclehner/bcm2-utils/releases).

 For Arch-based Linux distros, there's [a package](https://aur.archlinux.org/packages/bcm2-utils-git) on the Arch User Repository.